beneills/legibil/README.md

 ** firefox with running X server, or
 ** webkit2png

 ## Development ##

-Run `bin/development-environment` from the root ux directory to launch a development environment.
+Run `bin/development-environment` from the root legibil directory to launch a development environment.

 ## Views ##